 The Cement Pipe Cutting Problem

-A January 2024 study published in the Annals of Work Exposures and Health found that cutting asbestos-cement pipes—a routine activity for construction and utility workers—releases asbestos fibers at concentrations 50 times the OSHA permissible exposure limit [8].
-This finding is particularly alarming because asbestos-cement pipes remain in water distribution systems across the country, and workers often cut them without proper respiratory protection.
+A January 2024 study published in the Annals of Work Exposures and Health found that cutting cement pipes containing the mineral—a routine activity for construction and utility workers—releases fibers at concentrations 50 times the OSHA permissible exposure limit [8].
+This finding is particularly alarming because these pipes remain in water distribution systems across the country, and workers often cut them without proper respiratory protection.

 Which Workers Face the Greatest Legacy Asbestos Risk?